guyroutledge/atozcss/_drafts/2016-03-08-bem-with-sass.md

 together and demonstrating hierarchy) without the downside of generating overly specific selectors.

-So, this may sound like the perfect solution, right?
-Well, unfortunately there are a couple of downsides.
+So, this may sound like the perfect solution?
+But, unfortunately there are a couple of downsides.

 ## BEM best practices